I was diagnosed with PCOS... and fell pregnant accidentally three times

 I am one of those people and I wanted to share my PCOS good news story for Ash Pollard and women like her who have been floored by a PCOS diagnosis.
 (According to Jean Hailes for Women's Health, PCOS affects 12-18 per cent of reproductive-age women in Australia.)

 It's my hope that by sharing my story, women will know there are other perspectives on becoming fertile, outside of the medical box.
 I understand and respect that some women would not be able to conceive without the modern miracle of the medical model, but I wanted women to know that it's also possible for some people to become naturally fertile after a diagnosis of PCOS.
-As the formed alternatives editor of Good Health magazine, I am grateful I felt compelled to try something outside the medical realm for my own PCOS.
+As the former alternatives editor of Good Health magazine, I am grateful I felt compelled to try something outside the medical realm for my own PCOS.

 Receiving the diagnosis of polycystic ovarian syndrome like a death sentence of sorts.
 The death of my dream of having children.